mantidproject/conda-recipes/README.md

 ```

 ## User installation of mantid framework conda package

+At the moment we only have packages available for the linux64 architecture.

 ```
 $ conda config --add channels conda-forge
 $ conda install -c mantid mantid-framework